gradle/declarative-gradle/docs/reference/migration-case-study.md

 You can read more about Declarative Gradle design principles in our [blog post](https://blog.gradle.org/declarative-gradle-first-eap#developer-first-configuration).

-To make a Project Type available to a project, you apply an Ecosystem Plugin.
+To make a Project Feature available to a project, you apply an Ecosystem Plugin.
 An Ecosystem Plugin:

 - Implements `Plugin<Settings>`
 - Is applied prior to project configuration
-- Tells Gradle about Project Type(s) that will be used by projects in a build
+- Tells Gradle about Project Types and/or Features that will be used by projects in a build

 In our case, we create our Ecosystem Plugin in  `build-logic/plugins/src/main/java/org/gradle/client/ecosystem/CustomEcosystemPlugin.java`: